-On Saturday, April 27, from 8:30 to 1:00 pm, we will host a Maker Edcamp DC at Capital City Public Charter School.
-Teachers, librarians, educators, and makers are invited to share their experiences, resources, and projects to expand the DC maker community through this exciting unconference!
+On Saturday, April 27, we hosted our first Maker Edcamp DC at Capital City Public Charter School.
+Teachers, librarians, educators, and makers sharedtheir experiences, resources, and projects to expand the DC maker community through this exciting unconference!

 The Nest is a makerspace housed in the library of Capital City Public Charter School.
 The space has 3D printers, a vinyl cutter, laser cutter, sewing machines, and various hand tools for students to explore through making.
 We host design, career and technical education, and programming courses in the space for middle and high school students.
 We also coordinate with teachers to develop interdisciplinary projects focused around the design process and making.